What is teeth grinding?

 Our dentists have all the experience, skill and technology required to diagnose and treat teeth grinding.
 Arrange an appointment with our dental team at our central London dental clinic, situated on the prestigious Wimpole Street.

 What causes teeth grinding?

-- Other causes include snoring and sleep disorders such as sleep apnoea
+- Sleep disorders such as sleep apnoea and snoring

 How to treat teeth grinding